Back Pain and Spinal Cord Stimulation

 What Happens During the Spinal Cord Stimulation?

-During spinal cord stimulation, a device that delivers the electrical signals is implanted in the body either surgically or percutaneously (through the skin).
+During spinal cord stimulation, a device that delivers the electrical signals is implanted in the body through a needle placed in the back near the spinal cord.
+A small incision is then made to place the pulse generator in the upper buttock.
 The patient may turn the current off and on or adjust the intensity of the signals.
-Most people describe the feelings from the simulator as being pleasant and tingling.
+Some devices cause what’s described as a pleasant, tingling sensation while others do not.

 Several kinds of spinal cord stimulation systems are available.
 The units that are more commonly used are fully implanted and have a pulse generator, which is like a battery.
 Most of the newer devices feature a rechargeable pulse generator system that can be easily charged through the skin.
 However, there are some pulse generators that are fully implanted that do not require recharging, but last a shorter time before they need to get replaced.
 Another system includes an antenna, transmitter, and a receiver that relies upon radio frequency to power the device.
 In these systems, the antenna and transmitter are carried outside the body, while the receiver is implanted inside the body.